discord-akairo/discord-akairo/README.md

   - Different ways to trigger a command.
     - Regular expression triggers.
     - Conditional triggers.
+    - From somewhere else.
 - Complex and highly customizable arguments.
   - Support for quoted arguments.
   - Arguments based on previous arguments.
-  - Several ways to match arguments: by word, by flag, etc.
+  - Several ways to match arguments, such as flag arguments.
   - Casting input into certain types.
     - Simple types such as string, integer, float, url, date, etc.
     - Discord-related types such as user, member, message, etc.